fderuiter/face_stretcher/README.md

 ### Mesh Generation

 The cropped face is projected onto a Three.js mesh.
 Use the **Curvature** slider to bend it from a flat plane up to a full hemisphere.
-In **N64 Mode** a pixelated texture and just 10 segments recreate the low-poly look.
-Switch it off for a smoother high-res mesh with linear filtering.
+In **N64 Mode** a pixelated 128×128 texture and just 10 segments recreate the low-poly look.
+Switch it off for a smoother 512×512 texture with linear filtering.

 ### Manual Crop Fallback